Landau-Zener without a Qubit: Unveiling Multiphoton Interference, Synthetic Floquet Dimensions, and Dissipative Quantum Chaos: Results

 We now consider the $N=32$ device.
 In this case, the oscillator approximately behaves as a purely linear resonator if $F < \sqrt{\kappa^3 / |\chi|}$ \footnote{ To justify this approximation, consider the semiclassical (coherent state approximation) $\sss = \ketbra{\alpha}{\alpha}$.
 One finds that the photon number $n=|\alpha|^2$ satisfies

 The solution to this equation can be expanded in powers of $\chi$ as

 The deviation from the linear regime $\delta n = 1- n / n_0 $ is then maximal for $\Delta = \kappa / (2\sqrt{3})$, and leading to

 As we are interested in $\delta n \ll 1$, we find back the formula in the main text. }.
-For the $N=32$ device parameters and the drive $F/2\pi \simeq \SI{3}{\MHz}$ considered here, we estimate a relative photon-number deviation from a completely linear resonator of less than $3\%$.
+For the $N=32$ device parameters and the drive $F/2\pi \simeq \SI{3}{\MHz}$ considered here, we estimate a relative photon-nu mber deviation from a completely linear resonator of less than $3\%$.
 Within this regime, we repeat the previous measurements and report them in \figsref{Fig:LZSM_qubit_linear} (e) and (f).
 Surprisingly, we observe the same interference pattern emerging, with \textit{no distinguishable differences between the qubit and the completely linear case}.
+This feature indicates that only the energy difference between $\ket{0}$ and $\ket{1}$ determines the interference pattern in both the qubit and the linear regimes [c.f. \figsref{Fig:LZSM_qubit_linear} (g-j)].
+This similarity may be expected from linear response theory; indeed, weakly driven nonlinear oscillators should behave similarly even if they have widely different anharmonicities.
+The presence of LZSM interference seems even more general, as it should be observable even in a purely linear cavity and for arbitrarily large number of photons.
+We remark that the frequency modulation of almost linear oscillators has been used to perform mode-conversion~\cite{leePropagation2020}, parametric amplification~\cite{lecocqNonreciprocal2017} and squeezing~\cite{zagoskinControlled2008}.
+However, to the best of our knowledge, LZSM interferences were not studied in linear oscillators, and this discussion is missing from recent reviews on the topic~\cite{silveriQuantum2017, IvakhnenkoPHYSREP23}.